semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

    1. Determine the [network broker version](https://github.com/semgrep/semgrep-network-broker/pkgs/container/semgrep-network-broker) you want to use.
 The format should be similar to `v0.14.0`.

-   1. Run the following in the CLI to generate the public key, replacing the placeholder with the network broker version number:
+   1. Run the following command in the CLI to generate the public key, replacing the placeholder with the network broker version number:
   <pre class="language-console"><code>docker run ghcr.io/semgrep/semgrep-network-broker:<span className="placeholder">VERSION_NUMBER</span> genkey</code></pre>

 1. Run the following in the CLI to generate the private key, replacing the placeholders with the public key you generated in the previous step and the network broker version number: